vishnurthn/red-thread/README.md

-## 🩸 E-Blood: Smart Emergency Blood Synchronization
+## 🩸 RED-THREAD: Smart Emergency Blood Synchronization
-E-Blood is a full-stack emergency response system designed to minimize the "Critical Time" delay.
+RED-THREAD is a full-stack emergency response system designed to minimize the "Critical Time" delay.
 It connects hospitals with eligible donors in real-time using location-based geocoding and automated search expansion.

 ## 🌟 Key Innovations
 Dual-Portal Ecosystem: Separate, synchronized interfaces for Medical Administrators and Donors.